 - PhD (Nottingham)

 I undertake undergraduate and postgraduate clinical teaching.
 I lecture to Food Sciences undergraduates.

 I have supervised clinical and non-clinical postgraduate research students for many years.
-Fifteen students completed and awarded PhD/MD.
+Seventeen students completed and awarded PhD/MD.

 Research groups and institutes